alexlawrence/declarative/README.md

 **Notes**:

-- Using custom elements that are not part of the HTML standard might cause rendering proglems and styling issues
+- Using custom elements that are not part of the HTML standard might cause rendering problems and styling issues
 - This element mapping feature is not tested across different browsers as it is not really a best practice